sarahmccarthy123/TYPO3CMS-Tutorial-GettingStarted/Documentation/Installation/Install.rst

 Using DDEV
 ----------

-We also provide a step-by-step tutorial on how to :ref:`Install TYPO3 using DDEV <installation-ddev-tutorial>`.
-This tutorial also includes a video.
+We also provide a step-by-step tutorial on how to :ref:`Install TYPO3 using DDEV <installation-ddev-tutorial>` which includes a video.